lindseyeis/SI507-FinalProject/README.md

 The program runs off of FinalProject.py, scraper.py, website.py, website.html and website.css. (website.html is located in the templates folder and website.css is located in the static/styles folder)

-Do a pip install of the following: BeautifulSoup4, requests, pymongo, certifi, flask
+Make sure you are on a version of Python3 and do a pip3 install of the following: BeautifulSoup4, requests, pymongo, certifi, flask, dnspython

 IN ORDER TO CONNECT TO MONGODB AND MAKE THE CODE WORK, go to FinalProject.py and insert the connection string, that I provided in the PDF submitted on Canvas, on line 10.